Resource theory of interactive quantum instruments: Interactive Instruments and Their Quantification

-\textit{Quantifying interactive instruments.---} We now define a quantifier of the interactivity of instruments.
+We now define a quantifier of the interactivity of instruments.
 Since the set $\CY{\bf NI}$ is convex, one can construct this measure following a standard recipe for convex resource theories~\cite{ChitambarRMP2019}.
 Specifically, interactiveness can be faithfully quantified by the \CY{\em interactive instrument robustness} (see also Ref.~\cite{Ghai2025}),

 where we define $({\bm\mcE}+t{\bm\mcN})/(1+t)\coloneqq\{({\mcE_a}+t{\mcN_a})/(1+t)\}_a$, and the minimisaiton runs over all instruments ${\bm\mcN}$ and scalars $t\geq 0$.
 We can immediately see that $R({\bm\mcE})=0$ if and only if ${\bm\mcE}\in{\bf NI}$.
 Moreover, the larger is $R({\bm\mcE})$, the more ``noise'' (represented by ${\bm\mcN}$) one needs to add to make ${\bm\mcE}$ non-interactive.